bakdata/data2day-workshop/README.md

 1. Install and run the announcements [producer](./announcement-producer/README.md)
 2. Run the [corporate and persons extractor Kafka Streams app](./working-with-kafkastreams/README.md)
-3. [Create the Kafka Connectors](./connectors/README.md) and explore the results in Elasticsearch and Neo4j
+3. [Create the Kafka Connectors](./connectors/README.md) and explore the results in Elasticsearch